radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 1. Load the assembly object - Since this is our first time running any steps we need to initialize our assembly.
 2. Start the parallel cluster - ipyrad uses a parallelization library called ipyparallel.
-Every time we start a step we fire up the parallel clients.
-This makes your assemblies go **smokin'** fast.
+Every time we start a step we launch the parallel clients.
+This makes your assemblies go **very** fast.
 3. Do the work - Actually perform the work of the requested step(s) (in this case demultiplexing reads to samples).
 4. Save, clean up, and exit - Save the state of the assembly, and spin down